zeketorres/sm_ad_rules/README.md

 This is done to ensure YOUR ads or information are consistent with the rules.
 Ads we do not want are often "I sell stuff send me whatsapp".
 Those will be rejected.
 Ads with useful facts, emails, websites, linkedin etc - are highly highly encouraged.

+# Confirmation Process and Panel
+This is a list of Admins or Moderators that will review your request to post ads on FB groups we manage.
+You need to have three or more Admins or Moderators approve your request.
+1 - Zeke Torres - Required Panelist

+From these others you must select two or more to review your application or request to post ads.
+Perry Bratis
+Stephanie H. Tysinger
+Pablo Nogueras
+Jason Brinkley

+What you need to do is supply these people with the correct information and ways to verify who you are.
+Its encouraged that you also supply samples of the ads you will post.
+Anything that can help us confirm that your intentions for training and work with students is transparent and reliable.